chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

 ![Architecture Image](./.readme_assets/Arch.png)

-<a name="docker"></a>
 ## Install (Run) with Docker

 1. Since I cannot share my `.env.dev` file with you guys, I have created an example.
 Rename `.env-example` to `.env.dev`

 1. Run Docker-Compose:

     ```bash
     docker-compose up -d --build
     ```

     Congratulations !!!
 The app should be up and running.
 To access the __React__ frontend go to [localhost:8080](http://localhost:8080), and to access the __Django__ backend go to [localhost:8080/api](http://localhost:8080/api).
-For production, turn off the api.
+For production, turn off the API.

-2. To create a super user:
+1. To create a super user:

     ```bash
     docker exec -it [container id of the postgresql] python manage.py createsuperuser
     ```

-    You can get container id from `docker container list`
+    You can get the container ID from `docker container list`

-    [localhost:8080/admin](http://localhost:8080/admin) is the url path that redirects to the Django Admin.
-I highly recommends you to use this url, as it's very good for managing models.
+    [localhost:8080/admin](http://localhost:8080/admin) is the URL path that redirects to the Django Admin.
+I highly recommend you use this URL, as it's very good for managing models.

-<a name="structure"></a>
+    You do the same way every time you create models in Django.

 ## Docker-Compose

 This repository is divided into 3 main folders.
 These folders are:

 - __backend:__ Has the Django project created with ``django-admin startproject``.

-- __frontend:__ Has the React project create with ``npx create-react-app``.
+- __frontend:__ Has the React project been created with ``npx create-react-app``

 - __nginx:__ Has the Dockerfile used in the __docker-compose.yml__ file and the default config to run Django + React.

-Enter shell for specified container (must be running)
+Enter shell for the specified container (must be running)

 ```sh
 $> docker exec -it <container-name> sh
 ```

 Containers, Services and Ports

 | Container  | Service | Host Port | Docker Port |